• Skip to primary navigation

 Get Updates:SoftwareTestingo Telegram Group

-A set is used to provide a particular ordering on its element.
-The elements are ordered either by using a natural ordering or by using a Comparator.
-All the elements which are inserted into a sorted set must implement the Comparable interface in order for them to be properly sorted.
+A set is used to provide a particular ordering of its elements.
+The elements are ordered either by using a natural ordering or a Comparator.
+All the elements inserted into a sorted set must implement the Comparable interface for them to be properly sorted.

 The set’s iterator will go through the set in ascending order.
-There are several other operations that can be used to make the most of the ordering.
+Several other operations can be used to make the most of the ordering.
 All elements must be able to be compared with each other.

 The class that implements SortedSet